sethmlarson/trytravis/README.md

 I developed this tool because debugging Travis has plagued me many times, so many that I decided that creating this tool would save me a ton of time in the long run.
-I know this tool is effective []because I eat my own dog-food]().
+I know this tool is effective [because I eat my own dog-food](https://github.com/SethMichaelLarson/trytravis-target).
 This tool has become a part of my standard every-day git workflow.

 Maybe it can save you some time too!
 Do you meet any of these criteria: